It got the life back!

 Kintsugi is the method of repairing broken ceramics using Urushi lacquer and the power of nature.
 The history of Kintsugi is quite a long since some earthware pieces adhered or the cracked ones coated with Urushi were found from Jomon ruins in Japan dating back more than 10 thousands years, which means that Urushi had been already recognized as an adhesive at the time.
 Kintsugi that is familiar today originally started in Muromachi era when the tea ceremony culture was flourishing.
 Back then not only repairing by adhering but also utilising the repaired part as scenery, which is the sense of beauty unique to Japan.

-Today there're another ways for Kintsugi to use different materials like synthetic resin instead of Urushi lacquer, however in the light of food safety, Urushi which is the natural material is the best suited for tablewares.
+Today there're another ways for Kintsugi to use different materials like synthetic resin or epoxy instead of Urushi lacquer, however in the light of food safety, Urushi which is the natural material is the best suited for tablewares.

 So before starting, I need to pay close attention to not only the broken parts but also the curve of the edge, thickness to balance with the whole form carefully by looking and touching.